rfeldmann/leopy/README.rst

 LEO-Py requires a working python3.5 installation or later to run.

-Before you install LEO-Py, you may want to set up a virtual environment ``python -mvenv /path/to/new/virtual/environment`` and activate it via ``source /path/to/new/virtual/environment/bin/activate``
+Before installing LEO-Py, you may want to set up a virtual environment ``python -mvenv /path/to/new/virtual/environment`` and activate it via ``source /path/to/new/virtual/environment/bin/activate``